miguelelopez17/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Create Resources
+- Create Resources.
-- Ensure Connectivity between the client and Domain Controller
+- Ensure Connectivity between the client and the Domain Controller.
-- Install Active Directory
+- Install Active Directory.
-- Create an Admin and Normal User Account in AD
+- Create an Admin and Normal User Account in AD.
-- Join Client-1 to your domain (myadproject.com)
+- Join Client-1 to your domain.
-- Set up Remote Desktop for non-administrative users on Client-1
+- Set up Remote Desktop for non-administrative users on Client-1.
-- Create additional users and attempt to log into client-1 with one of the users
+- Create additional users and attempt to log into client-1 with one of the users.

 <h2>Deployment and Configuration Steps</h2>